hyperledger/indy-node/scripts/client_connections/README.md

     - this script will try to create 150 simultaneous connections to pool.
  - As default, indy-sdk has a connection timeout about 50 seconds.
 In that case, we expect, that limited count of client will be connected to the pool and other not.
 When 50 second is left, process with client connection will return error 307 (PoolLedgerTimeout).
- Each of client is run in a different process.
+ Each client is run in a different process.
  For now, new indy-sdk client is marked as connected to a pool if it is connected to n-f pool nodes.
 In that case, max possible connected clients can be evaluated as:

  max_connected_clients = limit * n / (n-f), and in this test with n=4 and limit=100, maximum number of successfully connected clients can be between 100 and 132.